yoppi/localport/README.md

-# Local Application Port System
+# Local Application Package Management System
-Local Application Management system.
+localport is an application package management system.
 This application just like MacPorts on Mac OS X.
-An application has some versioned.
+An application have some versions.
 But we use various version case by case.
-For example Ruby application is now moving from 1.8 to 1.9.
+For example Ruby application is now moving from 1.9 to 2.0.
-So we must build Ruby 1.8 and Ruby 1.9 environment.
+So we must build Ruby 1.9 and Ruby 2.0 environment.
-And so, we use many many middle ware, memcached, redis, MySQL, Varnish... localport make us build multiversion environment easyly.
+And so, we use many many middle ware, memcached, Redis, MySQL, Varnish... localport make us build multiversion environment easyly.

 ## Install